Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Experimental setup

 We use an $L_2$ weight decay regularization of 0.0001 in all our DNN training, a stochastic gradient decent optimizer with momentum 0.9 with Nesterov updates, and a batch size of 100.
 The training starts with a learning rate of 0.1, which decreases by a factor of 0.9 after 3 epochs of no improvement on the \textit{train-val} accuracy (2 epochs for SVHN).

-\textbf{Random forest training.} We randomly split the test set of all the datasets into two subsets, \textit{test} and \textit{test-val}.
+\textbf{Random forest training.} We split the test set of all the datasets into two subsets, \textit{test} and \textit{test-val}.
 The \textit{test-val} size is 2500, and the \textit{test} is the official test set without these 2500 samples, i.e., 7500, 7500, 23500, and 7500 for CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet, respectively.
+The only exception is the Boundary attack.
+Due to long processing time, we selected for it only 750, 250 samples from \textit{test}, \textit{test-val} , respectively.
 The random forest classifier was trained with 1000 trees, using the Gini impurity criterion.
 The training time was 71 seconds and was done only once for all the normal/adversarial images on the \textit{test} subset.